 ^{}Corresponding author: jahanbakhsh@uma.ac.ir Received: 16 July 2020, Accepted: 03 August 2020 Published online: 09 August 2020 defense mechanisms Studying (genes, proteins, and osmoprotectants) in plants against diseases is needed for producing resistant varieties.
 Plant defense responses are regulated using new proteins synthesis and a complex network of interconnected signaling pathways.
-Signal transduction pathways lead to the walls, production strength of cell of antimicrobial metabolites (phytoalexins), and production of reactive oxygen species (ROS) (Almagro et al., 2009).
+Signal transduction pathways lead to the of cell walls, production strength of antimicrobial metabolites (phytoalexins), and production of reactive oxygen species (ROS) (Almagro et al., 2009).
 Resistance and susceptibility to diseases are related to the host and genotype of pathogens.
 Plants have developed mechanisms against pathogens, some of which have been designed during the production of chemical and physical barriers to prevent infections.
-Interactions of coding pathogen elicitors with host receptors seemingly activate a signal transduction cascade consisting of protein phosphorylation, phytoalexins; biosynthetic enzymes such as phenylalanine ammonia-lyase and chalcone synthase (Manichavelu et al., 2010).
+Interactions of coding pathogen elicitors with host receptors seemingly activate a signal transduction cascade consisting of protein phosphorylation,

+ROS, and other ion fluxes. signaling occurrences.
+Endogenous pathogen signals have the ability of activating different arrays of plant defense genes and make products such as glutathione S-transferase, peroxidases, cell wall proteins, proteinase inhibitors, hydrolytic enzymes (e. g. chitinases and β -1,3-glucanases), pathogenesis-related (PR) proteins, and phytoalexins; biosynthetic enzymes such as phenylalanine ammonia-lyase and chalcone synthase (Manichavelu et al., 2010).
 Indeed, stress is the result of an imbalance between the production of reactive oxygen species (ROS) and antioxidant defense in different parts of the plant (Liu et al., 2010).
-ROS can potentially interact with many cellular compounds and cause damage through responding to them in membrane and other essential the such photosynthetic macromolecules as pigments, proteins, nucleic acids, and lipids.
+ROS can potentially interact with many cellular compounds and cause damage through responding to them in membrane and other essential the macromolecules such photosynthetic as pigments, proteins, nucleic acids, and lipids.
 Accordingly, the level of ROS is critical in cells (Blokhina et al., 2003).
 Plants have antioxidation mechanisms to reduce the effects of free radicals, which include the rate of plant defense enzymes such as peroxidase and catalase (Staskawicz et al., 1995).
 Peroxidase is an antioxidant enzyme that cleans hydrogen peroxide, a toxic compound, from the environment.
 Peroxidase belongs to a large multigene family and is involved in a wide range of physiological processes such as lignin formation, phytoalexin synthesis, and ROS metabolism.
 It plays a role in plants' hypersensitive response (HR) and programmed cell death (PCD) in infected hosts (Almagro et al., 2009).
-Proteomics addresses total proteins available in a biological unit (cells tissues and organs) at in a biological unit (cells, tissues, and organs) at each developing stage under particular environmental conditions.
-Interaction of protein-protein, protein modifications. and protein function can be studied under proteomics (Zhang, 2007).
-Thus, it has research potentials for identifying the mechanisms of plant defense.
-Many of the early methods adopted based on two-dimensional gel electrophoresis are valuable for rapid identification of major proteomic differences signaling hydrolytic and ion proteins.